Why add EV charging stations?

 Charging Incentives and Financing

 The State of Vermont Agency of Commerce and Community Development (ACCD) has administered a grant program funded by the Volkswagen diesel emissions settlement.
 These grants have funded up to 80% of the equipment and installation costs for EV charging open to the public on private property (or up to 90% on public property).
-Applications for the second round of funding were due on April 30, 2019.
-The State is currently developing a Request for Proposals (RFP) for a third round of funding that help build out DC Fast Charging along major Vermont travel corridors.
-The RFP is planned to be released in early 2020.
 Visit the ACCD grant program for more details.

 Many Vermont electric utilities are also offering bill credits or other incentives ranging from $150-$500 per charging port for public and workplace charging installations.
 We recommend contacting your utility provider to see if they can support your installation.